Analysis | No, Biden did not confuse George W. Bush and Donald Trump

 With his caption, Guest answers an unspoken question of just who is the “George,” suggesting that Biden confused President Trump with former president George W. Bush.
 His evidence is this exact clip with one important tweak.
 The clip Guest tweeted begins when Biden says, “This is the most,” but after Navarro and Lopez were dropped from the screen, making it appear as though Biden is simply addressing the audience.

-By beginning the clip after the moderators were removed from the screen, viewers have no idea that Biden could have been referring to (George) Lopez who had originally asked the question.
+By beginning the clip after the moderators were removed from the screen, viewers have no idea that Biden could have been referring to George Lopez, who had originally asked the question.

-“He was addressing George Lopez, the interviewer, as is a common practice,” said Biden spokesman Andrew Bates.
-“That is, unless, like Donald Trump, you blow a gasket and storm out because you can’t stomach being fact-checked.
+“He was addressing George Lopez, the interviewer, as is a common practice,” Biden spokesman Andrew Bates said.
+“That is, unless, like Donald Trump, you blow a gasket and storm out because you can’t stomach being fact-checked.”

 Guest defended his clip job without apology.
 He sent The Fact Checker this statement: